harlemtraveler/Star-Wars-Battleship/project-worksheet.md

 | Sprites)| L | 3 | :---: | :---: |

 ## Helper Functions
-Helper functions should be generic enought that they can be reused in other applications.
+Helper functions should be generic enough that they can be reused in other applications.
 Use this section to document all helper functions that fall into this category.

 | Function | Description |
 | --- | :---: |
 | Capitalize | This will capitalize the first letter in a string |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+ Use this section to list all supporting libraries and their role in the project.

 ## Code Snippet